-The LIRR provides train service for the entire County.
-Its infrastructure includes 381 route miles of track, 296 at-grade-crossings, and 124 stations on 11 branch lines.
+The LIRR provides train service for the entire County on 11 branch lines.
 These branches provide service through the County to eastern destinations in Suffolk County and western destinations of Penn Station in Manhattan, Flatbush Avenue in Brooklyn, as well as Jamaica and Hunters Point/Long Island City in Queens.
 Completion of the East Side Access project, which began tunneling work in 2007, will add a new hub in Grand Central Terminal, bringing LIRR customers directly to Manhattan's East Side.
 On weekdays, about 80% of the system's passenger trips occur during peak morning and evening travel periods.